TEn-CATG:Text-Enriched Audio-Visual Video Parsing with Multi-Scale Category-Aware Temporal Graph: Proposed Method

 Finally, we apply a fully connected layer to obtain the updated node features.
-Noted that we place the CATS module into audio and visual branch separately and share the parameters with each other.
+Noted that we place the CATG module into audio and visual branch separately and share the parameters with each other.